pongasoft/re-cmake/README.md

 Release notes
 -------------
+#### 1.3.1 - 2021/07/05

+- Introduced static library for running tests (was generating symbol not found when using shared one)

 #### 1.3.0 - 2021/07/04

 - Added (optional) unit testing capabilities (new target `native-run-test`, new command `test`, and new `TEST_XX` optional arguments to `add_re_plugin()`)